EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/token.md

 # auth token(s): 1
 ```

 The `list` command is available from the command line for auth tokens.
-For details on how to create a [Structured Sorts](http://ca-doc.espressologic.com/docs/logic-designer/create/structured-sorts).

 ## Export
 Provide the ident of the auth tokens and (optional) the export file name.
 If [--file] is not provided output will be sent to stdout.
 ```